IlanCosman/zsh-abbr/README.md

 Functions as both an alias and an expansion. `Enter` will use `gs` as an alias while `Space` will expand the command into `git status`.

-- Carrots will not function in snippets
+- Carrots do not function in snippets